texastony/genetic-scheming/README.md

 Parker:  one point crossover

+##Mutation##

-After the chromosome is generated, each gene is then checked for mutation.
+Tony: After the chromosome is generated, each gene is then checked for mutation.
 Every gene has a 1 in BIG_NUMBER or so chance of mutating.
 Does that sound right?

+Parker: use 1/300 chance for each bit in the chromosome.
+This allows for the possibility of 0, 1, or more bits mutated in a single chromosome.